prl-theworkshop/prl-theworkshop.github.io/prl2024-icaps/README.md

 * Learning search heuristics for planner guidance
 * Theoretical aspects of planning and reinforcement learning
 * Action policy analysis or certification
-* Reinforcement Learning and planning competition(s)
+* Reinforcement learning and planning competition(s)
 * Multi-agent planning and learning
 * Applications of both reinforcement learning and planning